-A 23-year-old in Peru has died by suicide and left behind recordings allegedly inspired by the Netflix series 13 Reasons Why.
-According to the Argentine news outlet, Diario Clarín, Franco Alonso Lazo Medrano jumped from the balcony of his fourth floor apartment after yelling "I can’t stand a heartbreak."
+A 23-year-old in Peru has died by suicide and left behind recordings inspired by the Netflix series 13 Reasons Why.
+According to the Peruvian news outlet, Diario Clarín, Franco Alonso Lazo Medrano jumped from the balcony of his fourth floor apartment after yelling "I can’t stand a heartbreak."
 His mother was present during the act.
 Medrano survived the fall, but was later pronounced dead at San Juan de Dios hospital.

 Diario Clarín reports that police found two suicide notes in his home, one to a woman named Claudia and another listing names of people for whom he had recorded tapes, claiming these people were the ones who caused him to commit suicide.

 While neither of the notes directly referenced 13 Reasons Why, leaving behind tapes for people after suicide is the main plot point of the Netflix hit.
-Detractors of the show criticized this aspect specifically, as they believed it suggested that suicide is sometimes "justified."
+Detractors of the show criticised this aspect specifically, as they believed it suggested that suicide is sometimes "justified."